leleist/eniccs/README.md

 For tile-wise performance metrics please consult the [paper]() Supplemental Information.

 ## Citation
+Please cite the accompanying paper and Zenodo sources.

 ## Funding and Acknowledgements
 This work was funded by the German Space Agency at DLR via the German Federal Ministry of Economic Affairs